Monday, July 29, 2019

 ST: David Speedie (Scotland)

 Speedie played for several clubs in England during the 1980s and 1990s, most notably Chelsea, Coventry City, Liverpool and Blackburn Rovers.
-In 1986, he became the first senior player since Geoff Hurst in the 1966 World Cup final to score a hat-trick at Wembley, as Chelsea defeated Manchester City 5–4 in the Full Members Cup final,
+In 1986, he became the first senior player since Geoff Hurst in the 1966 World Cup final to score a hat-trick at Wembley, as Chelsea defeated Manchester City 5–4 in the Full Members Cup final.
+He played with Kerry Dixon and Pat Nevin on one of Chelsea's great forward line.

 ST: Andrew Wilson (Scotland)